chenkianwee/yun2infinity/_sources/docs/030/031deploy.md

     }

     ```
 8. change the yun2inf/shellscript/setup_yun2inf.sh file.
-Go to the "# CONFIGURE THE REVERSE PROXY OF NGINX" and change the proxy_redirect to your domain name.
+Go to the "# CONFIGURE THE REVERSE PROXY OF NGINX" and change the **proxy_redirect** from "http://localhost" to your domain name.
 Based on this post https://github.com/FraunhoferIOSB/FROST-Server/issues/235
     ```
     location /frost/ {
 	proxy_pass		    http://$CONTAINERNAME2:8080/FROST-Server/;